 This feed will be automatically updated to reflect the latest changes to the Common Calendar, without needing to republish the page it appears on.

 This feed does not require PHP.
-If your templates have PHP enabled, we reccomend using Common Calendar Feed (PHP) instead.
+If your templates have PHP enabled, we recommend using Common Calendar Feed (PHP) instead.

 PHP must be enabled in the page template in order to use this version of the feed.
 All templates for the main University site have PHP enabled.